 What is the Money Market?

-The money market is where investments are carried out for short term gains.
+The money market is where investments are carried out for short term gains or for wealth creation.
 They are safe investments with high liquidity and short maturity, well suited to a small investor.

 It is a component of the Nigerian Financial Market used by enterprises to raise funds for financing working capital.
 It is also used by the government to bridge the gap between its receipts and expenditures.
 The short term instruments traded in the money market include – Treasury bills, Call money fund, Certificate of deposits, Treasury certificates, Bankers unit fund, Commercial bills and Stabilization securities.